DeborahK/Angular-NgRx-GettingStarted/APM-Demo3/README.md

-# APM-Demo 2
+# APM-Demo 3

-Demo of a basic implementation of ngrx for a simple boolean flag, but using strong typing.
+Demo of using effects for retrieving and displaying data.

 The goal of this demo is to introduce the parts of ngrx for a simple, easy to reason about, use case.